SFStefenon/EWT-Seq2Seq-LSTM-Attention/README.md

 # EWT-Seq2Seq-LSTM-Attention
 EWT-Seq2Seq-LSTM-Attention

-This repository presents a an Optimized EWT-Seq2Seq-LSTM with Attention Mechanism.
+This repository presents a an Optimized EWT-Seq2Seq-LSTM with Attention Mechanism method.

-Two time-varying sequences are generated to evaluate a Sequence-to-sequence learning (Seq2Seq) signal.
+Two time-varying sequences are generated to evaluate a sequence-to-sequence learning (Seq2Seq) signal.

-Wrote by Dr. Laio Oriel Seman and Dr. Stefano Frizzo Stefenon.
+To extract features from the signal, the empirical wavelet transform (EWT) is used.

-Trento, Italy, March 03, 2023.
+---

 The proposed analysis is divided according to the models evaluated: